spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 - Installing build dependencies.

 - Build the Lokinet software from the Github repository.

+##### Windows Installation

+To access the guide [click here](../Guides/lokinet-windows-guide.md).

+This guide will cover:

+- Setting up a non root user.

+- Downloading the latest windows installer.

+- Installing the Lokinet Launcher.

 Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
 Dont forget to report any build issues if you find them, especially if you solved the issue.